sardisnetwork/docs/bridge.md

 # Summary

-Users can map ETH, BTC, stable coins and other assets to Heco through the asset cross-chain bridge, which is achieved by locking a certain number of assets on the source chain and generating the corresponding number of Tokens in Heco.
+Users can map ETH, BTC, stable coins and other assets to Sardisthrough the asset cross-chain bridge, which is achieved by locking a certain number of assets on the source chain and generating the corresponding number of Tokens in Heco.

 Heco encourages community developers to provide more decentralized cross-chain solutions.

-This document describes the option for project parties to map Tokens from the source chain to Heco on their own.
+This document describes the option for project parties to map Tokens from the source chain to Sardison their own.

 > [heco-brige ref here](./hecobridge.md)